The Key to Developing New Habits: Habit Stacking

 The Power of Tiny Changes

 One of the most powerful aspects of Habit Stacking is that it allows you to make tiny, manageable changes.
-Instead of overhauling your entire routine in one shot, which can be overwhelming, Habit Stacking suggests integrating small habits into what you’re already doing.
-Think of it like layering—each habit builds on top of the other, making it easier to create momentum and reinforce positive changes.
+Instead of overhauling your entire routine in one shot — which can be overwhelming — Habit Stacking suggests integrating small habits into what you’re already doing.
+Think of it like layering: each habit builds on top of the other, making it easier to create momentum and reinforce positive changes.

-For example, if you already drink a cup of coffee every morning, why not stack a new habit of journaling for five minutes right after your coffee?
+For example, if you already drink a cup of coffee every morning, why not stack a new habit of journaling for five minutes during or right after your coffee?
 Instead of trying to fit in a journaling habit at some other random time in your day, you’re connecting it to an activity you already do without thinking.

 This approach eliminates the need to set aside extra time for your new habit, making it easier to get started and build consistency.
-This is the beauty of stacking—it’s designed to work with your existing schedule rather than disrupt it.
+This is the beauty of stacking — it’s designed to work with your existing schedule rather than disrupt it.

 The Role of Emotions in Habit Formation

-According to Behavioral Psychologist, BJ Fogg and his Tiny Habits method, it is emotions, not motivation, that make habits stick.
-“Celebration is the best way to use emotions and create a positive feeling that wires in a new habit.”
+According to Behavioral Psychologist BJ Fogg and his Tiny Habits method, it is emotions — not motivation — that make habits stick.
+Celebration is the best way to use emotions and create a positive feeling that wires in a new habit.
 Celebration can be something as simple as saying “Woohoo!” out loud, or a physical treat such as my cool-down swim after my workout.

 Habit Stacking for Housework: Small Efforts for Big Rewards

 So, this morning, I started a new habit.
-After lighting the stove under the teapot but before breakfast, I ran a dust mop quickly over the main living space and kitchen area of the house.
+After starting the teapot, but before breakfast, I ran a dust mop quickly over the main living space and kitchen areas.
 It took me five minutes.
 Then I enjoyed my feeling of accomplishment with my tea and breakfast.
-After breakfast, I quickly damp-mopped the kitchen and breakfast rooms.
-That took another five minutes.
+After breakfast, I quickly damp-mopped the kitchen and breakfast rooms — another five minutes.
 Then I went into the office to shop for a gift for a friend.
-I love to shop, and I love giving gifts, so this was a reward for me.
-I’m hoping this new habit will stick.
-Basically, spending 10 minutes to sweep and mop the high-traffic areas should keep the dirt down enough that I’ll be able to postpone the huge job to every other week.
-Win!
+I love to shop and I love giving gifts, so this was a reward for me.

 Habit Stacking by S.J.
 Scott

-Habit Stacking as a Long-Term Strategy
+Habit Stacking as a Long-Term Strategy (and a 90-Day Rhythm)

-For example, if you want to improve your writing, you could stack a habit of writing for 10 minutes every morning after your morning coffee.
-It might not seem like much, but those 10 minutes add up over time, and before you know it, you’ve written thousands of words.
-You could use this same approach for any large task or goal in your life.
+Whether your goal is to write a book, improve your fitness, or organize your home, Habit Stacking allows you to focus on small, incremental steps that lead to big progress over time.
+If you want to improve your writing, stack 10 minutes of writing every morning after your coffee.
+It might not seem like much, but those 10 minutes add up — and before you know it, you’ve written thousands of words.

 Final Thoughts: Celebrating Your Wins